-Our ethics courses, just like all our other courses, include a Review Exam and a Final Exam.
-You do not have to pass the Review Exam, and it does provide a good review of "real life" ethical questions an EA might encounter.
+Our ethics course, just like all our other courses, include a Review Exam and a Final Exam.
+You do not have to pass the Review Exam, and it does provide a good review of "real life" ethical questions an EA or tax preparer might encounter.

 Can I retake the ethics course each year?

 Yes, you can take the same course every year to satisfy your Enrolled Agent ethics course requirement.
 While our ethics courses generally cover the same background material each year, the IRS intends for all tax professionals to review the ethics regulations on an annual basis.
 In our course system, the course gets a new course number each year.